pxc/gitbook/text/49_Browsing_Git_Objects/0_ Browsing_Git_Objects.markdown

     initial commit

-A tree can refer to one or more "blob" objects, each corresponding to a file.
+A tree can refer to one or more _blob_ objects, each corresponding to a file.
 In addition, a tree can refer to other tree objects, thus creating a directory hierarchy.
-You can examine the contents of any tree using ls-tree (remember that a long enough initial portion of the SHA1 will also work):
+You can examine the contents of any tree using `ls-tree` (remember that a long enough initial portion of the SHA1 will also work):

     $ git ls-tree 92b8b694